 As the name would suggest, this small restaurant in Old Town Alexandria specializes in French cuisine—with a modern twist.
 Chefs Christophe and Michelle Poteaux's award-winning Bastille Brasserie and Wine Bar also serves small plates in the bar and offers patio dining seasonally.
 With weekly specials like "One-Third Off Thursdays" and "Mimosa Brunch Saturdays and Sundays" and daily happy hours, Bastille is a great place for a quick bite and drink or a full meal with all the fixings.

 06 of 10

 Named after executive chef and owner Douglas Laporta, Laporta's Restaurant offers a casual, comfortable dining experience paired with exceptional seafood and pasta-variety meals.
-There's even a jazz lounge attached to the restaurant featuring live jazz music nightly, so even if you just want to stop in for a quick bite and to unwind after work, Laporta's is a great choice in Old Town Alexandria.
+There's even a jazz lounge attached to the restaurant featuring live jazz music nightly, so, even if you just want to stop in after work to unwind with a quick bite, Laporta's is a great choice in Old Town Alexandria.

 07 of 10

 The Majestic is an art deco-style historic landmark restaurant that has been restored, and the menu specializes in contemporary American cuisine.
 At the Majestic Cafe, Corporate Executive Chef Graham Duncan offers a contemporary bistro-style menu featuring seasonal favorites and a combination of rustic simplicity with carefully crafted compositions to make for a truly enjoyable dining experience.